 - Heart palpitations can certainly be associated with shortness of breath, that is, the two symptoms together without a serious condition being present.
 That usually indicates that the irregularity of the heart rhythm is significant and may signal the need for a more comprehensive evaluation.
 In general the more serious the symptoms, such as lightheadedness, loss of consciousness, chest pain, shortness of breath, the more seriously one needs to take the problem.
-The more insignificant the symptoms, such as a sense of flip-flop or slight irregularity of the pulse, the less worrisome the situation.
-If a patient has known heart disease such as a previous heart attack or a condition called congestive heart failure (CHF), the symptoms of palpitations need to be evaluated by the patient's personal physician.
+If a patient has known heart disease such as a previous myocardial infarction, congestive heart failure (CHF), hypertrophic cardiomyopathy (HCM), and others, the symptoms of palpitations will require a thorough evaluation.

 - What are the health risks of experiencing heart palpitations?

 - The irregularity of the heart rhythm per se usually does no damage to the heart itself.
 Patients with a very rapid heart over a long period of time do run a risk of developing enlargement and failure of the heart.
-Such cases are rare.
-For example, a very common cause of palpitations is a condition called atrial fibrillation.
-Patients can be in atrial fibrillation for many years and usually it does no lasting damage to the heart whatsoever.
-On the other hand, there may be some increased risk of stroke because of blood clots that can form in association with atrial fibrillation.
-In terms of the heart rhythm causing heart damage, this rarely, if ever, occurs.
+We see this with a very common cause of palpitations called atrial fibrillation.
+Patients can be in atrial fibrillation for many years without harm, but some patients with very little symptoms may have too rapid and irregular a rhythm present with symptoms of heart failure.
+There may also be some increased risk of stroke because of blood clots that can form in association with atrial fibrillation.

 - If a guy has "PVCs," how does he know if he's at risk for dropping dead?